korayleigh/t3a2-a/README.md

 The main feature for customers is the restaurant menu.
 Customers may browse the full menu, or search and filter it for a more specific view.
 Customers with specific dietary requirements will be able to filter the menu to only display dishes compatible with their needs.

-To best communicate each dish to the customer images will accompany each menu item, and each item can be clicked for more detailed description and specific details, such as ingredients, spiciness, and allergy information etc.
+To best communicate each dish to the customer, images will accompany each menu item, and each item can be clicked for more detailed description and specific details, such as ingredients, spiciness, and allergy information etc.

 Once a suitable dish is found, customers can then add it to their order, building up a full order for their group.
 Customers may be either dining in the restaurant, or making an order for pick-up, and the order process will gather this information.
 Once finalised, the customer will view a summary of the items on their order, and be asked to confirm their order, after which it begins processing.